cylc/cylc-doc/src/7-to-8/major-changes/suicide-triggers.rst

    - # Remove the "foo" task in the fail case.
    - recover => ! foo

+At least one optional output must be generated, so in this example ``foo`` must either succeed or fail.

 In Cylc 7, suicide triggers were used to remove tasks that did not complete during runtime.
 Cylc 8's event-driven graph handling allows such graph branching using optional output syntax, without the need for suicide triggers.